Battle of Kōan

-Battle

-By June 1281, 900 Yuan ships were gathered in Korea; the force was called the Eastern Route Army.
-They were crewed by 17,000 sailors, and transported 10,000 Korean soldiers and 15,000 Mongols and Chinese.
-The Southern Route Army, meanwhile, was assembled just south of the Yangtze River, in China.
-It is said to have consisted of 100,000 men on 3,500 ships.
-As before, Iki and Tsushima islands fell quickly to the much larger Yuan forces.

-The Eastern Route Army arrived at Hakata Bay on June 23, and decided to proceed with the invasion without waiting for the larger Southern force which had still not left China.
-They were a short distance to the north and east of where their force had landed in 1274, and were in fact beyond the walls and defenses constructed by the Japanese.
-The samurai responded quickly, assaulting the invaders with waves of defenders, denying them the beachhead.

-At night small boats carried small bands of samurai into the Yuan fleet in the bay.
-Under cover of darkness they boarded enemy ships, killed as many as they could, and withdrew before dawn.
-This harassing tactic led the Yuan forces to retreat to Tsushima, where they would wait for the Southern Route Army.
-However, over the course of the next several weeks, 3,000 men were killed in close quarters combat in the hot weather.
-Yuan forces never gained a beachhead.

 The first of the Southern force ships arrived on July 16, and by August 12 the two fleets were ready to attack Japan.
 On August 15 a major tempest struck the Tsushima Straits, lasting two full days and destroying most of the Yuan fleet.
 Contemporary Japanese accounts indicate that over 4,000 ships were destroyed in the storm; 80% of the Yuan soldiers either drowned or were killed by samurai on the beaches.
 The loss of ships was so great that "a person could walk across from one point of land to another on a mass of wreckage".

 Main battles of the Kōan Campaign

 Battle of Tsushima Island

 On June 8, the Yuan Army landed on Tsushima island.
 According to the History of Yuan, the Japanese commander Shōni Suketoki and Ryūzōji Suetoki led forces against the invasion force.
 The expeditionary forces discharged their firearms, and the Japanese were routed, with Suketoki killed in the process.
 More than 300 islanders were killed.